threefoldtech/tfgrid-sdk-ts/packages/grid_client/docs/billing.md

 ### Calculating the Billing Rate for the contract

-The current TFT value is `0.012 USD`, please note that prices could be subjected to change.
+The current TFT value is `0.012 USD`.
+Please note that prices could be subjected to change.

 ```sh
 Contract cost/hour = CU cost/hour + SU cost/hour